 - be a recently qualified or trainee teacher

-- be in the process of undertaking professional formation leading to QTLS themselves
+- be in the process of undertaking a developmental process leading to QTLS or ATS themselves.

 What would the supporter be required to do?

 - Hold a minimum of three professional discussions.
 The applicant will write up notes from the discussions, which should be signed and dated by the supporter.
 A template has been provided for this purpose.
 The discussions should take place:

 - after the first observation has taken place, this should inform the professional development plan.